uva-financial-engineering/JinSup/README.md

 See [Configuration File Formats](https://github.com/uva-financial-engineering/JinSup/wiki/Configuration-File-Formats) for more information about the configuration file.
 This parameter is required to run the simulation.

+Also please see [Logging Columns](https://github.com/uva-financial-engineering/JinSup/wiki/Logging-Columns) for an explanation of what is logged in the simulation.

 When test mode is disabled, the user will be able to see a moving history of the market condition in a graphing window as shown below.

 ![](https://raw.github.com/uva-financial-engineering/JinSup/master/tradeHistory.png)